 The procedure is performed in the cardiac catheterization angiography suite (also called the cath lab).
 You may be told not to eat or drink anything after midnight the night before the procedure, except for taking certain medicines.
 If you have diabetes, you should talk to your doctor about your food and insulin intake, because not eating can affect your blood sugar levels.

 Once you are in the cath lab, you will see television monitors, heart monitors, and blood pressure machines.
 You will lie on an examination table, which is usually near an x-ray camera.
 Small metal disks called electrodes will be placed on your chest.
-These electrodes have wires called leads, which hook up to an electrocardiogram machine.
-This machine will monitor your heart rhythm during the procedure.
+These electrodes hook up to an electrocardiogram machine which monitors your heart rhythm during the procedure.
 You will rest your head in a cup-shaped area on the examination table, which will help you keep your head still while pictures of your carotid artery are taken.
-To prevent infection, you will be shaved and cleansed around the area where the catheter will be inserted.

 A very small needle will be put in the vein of your forearm.
 This is called an intravenous line or IV.
 You will be given an anesthetic medicine to numb the area around where the catheter will be inserted.
 This needle may hurt a bit, much like at the dentist's after being given Novocain.
 You should not feel pain during any part of the procedure.